 Size wise, sugar granules are smaller and rounder than salt granules, which make sugar scrubs a gentler exfoliator.
 In addition, sugar melts faster in hot water or warm environment, which also contributes to milder exfoliation.

-That being said, sugar scrubs will work better for dry, mature and sensitive skin types, as well as delicate skin.
+That being said, sugar scrubs work better for dry, mature and sensitive skin types, as well as delicate skin.
 Depending on the size and roundness of sugar granules, sugar scrubs can be used on body, face and lips.

 What type of sugar should you use?